 Absence disrupts the education of the individual pupil and the whole class.

-Are you aware that children who do not attend school regularly:
+Children who do not attend school regularly:

 - Do not achieve well in exams